 Karissa the person

-Typically, info about your therapist’s personal life is pretty off-limits, but I will tell you that in my personal life, I’ve been where you are (which could explain why after reading my homepage, you might be feeling like someone gave me a copy of your diary).
+In our sessions, we’ll be focusing on you and not me, but I will tell you that in my personal life, I’ve been where you are (which could explain why after reading my homepage, you might be feeling like someone gave me a copy of your diary).
 If I can describe what you’re experiencing with freakish accuracy, it’s because I’ve experienced it too.
 Your path to clarity through the fog of dissatisfaction will be different than mine, and I can’t do your work for you, but I’m a solid companion to have along the way because I get it.

 Karissa the therapist

 As far as what it’s like to spend an hour a week with me as your therapist, you should know that I do three things really well: listen calmly, explore curiously and respond compassionately.
-Below is a little about how I bring these things into our sessions.
+Below is a little bit about how I bring these things into our sessions.
 (P.S. if you’re interested in my resume – it’s at the bottom of the page.)

-Most people have to be in the right space, literally and figuratively, to talk about hard stuff and I provide a calm, soothing environment for my clients to sink into each week.
+Most people have to be in the right space, literally and figuratively, to talk about hard stuff.
+I provide a calm, soothing environment for my clients to sink into each week.
 On the literal end of things, I’ve thoughtfully arranged my physical space to be comforting and aesthetically pleasing.
 In the more figurative sense, I practice what I preach by prioritizing my own therapy (yes, the therapist goes to therapy) and self-care so that I’m able to be a calm, safe, and steady companion as we weather your storm together.

 …immediate or permanent warm fuzzies